 You may want to check out an Entertainment book.
 There are hundreds of pages of coupons in these kinds of books, and you can usually make your money back on your first attraction.
 Do some research on buying a coupon book like the “Entertainment” book for the particular city where you will be traveling, or split the cost with a friend who lives near that area.
 Being creative with coupons can go quite a long way in saving money without sacrificing the quality or experience of a nice vacation.

 Check with museums to see if they offer a free day or try these tips from Money Magazine to get free admission.
+Look for free or low-cost activities such as hiking, or visiting parks.
+Consider purchasing city passes or attraction bundles for discounted entry to multiple attractions.

 Take Advantage of the Amenities